PIRC - Predictive and Intuitive Robot Companion (2020 - 2025)

 EPEC - Engineering Predictability with Embodied Cognition (2016-2019)

-Currently, I work as a postdoctoral fellow at the University of Oslo, funded by the project Engineering Predictability with Embodied Cognition (EPEC).
-In this project, we take inspiration from the human brain’s ability to model the world around us, and make predictions based on such internal models.
-We study how similar prediction abilities can be implemented and taken advantage of in computers and robots.
-We therefore have two target applications where our theories will be tested: Robotics and interactive music.
+Until 2019, I worked as a postdoctoral fellow at the University of Oslo, funded by the project Engineering Predictability with Embodied Cognition (EPEC).
+In this project, we took inspiration from the human brain's ability to model the world around us, and make predictions based on such internal models.
+We studied how similar prediction abilities can be implemented and taken advantage of in computers and robots.
+We had two target applications where our theories were tested: Robotics and interactive music.
 See more information at the project webpage,

 FlatFish (2014 - 2016)